|Title:||Director of Athletics|

 |College:||Penn State '78|

-During the Scarano Era, UNH teams have made 40 NCAA post-season appearances and have captured 11 conference titles.
-Gymnastics has participated in 11 NCAA tournaments, leading all programs over the span.
-Men’s hockey holds a pair of Hockey East titles and has made 10 trips to the NCAA tournament, a pair of Frozen Four appearances in 2002 and 2003.
-The football program has qualified for the NCAA FCS postseason for a nation leading eight consecutive seasons, advancing to the quarterfinals six times during the streak.
+During Scarano’s tenure, UNH teams have made 44 NCAA postseason appearances and captured 14 conference titles.
+Gymnastics has participated in 12 NCAA tournaments, leading all programs over that span.
+Men’s hockey holds a pair of Hockey East titles and has made 11 trips to the NCAA tournament, including Frozen Four appearances in 2002 and 2003.
+The football program has qualified for the NCAA FCS postseason for a nation-leading nine consecutive seasons and advanced to the quarterfinals six times during the streak.
 Women’s ice hockey has seen NCAA action five times with two Frozen Four appearances.
 The squad also captured consecutive Hockey East Championships from 2006-09.
-The field hockey team captured its second ever America East crown in 2011 en route to their second national tournament appearance under Scarano’s tutelage.
-Volleyball has made a pair of NCAA appearances after capturing back-to-back conference titles in 2002 and 2003 Women’s lacrosse has too earned a pair of NCAA berths (2004, 2008), one coming after an America East championship victory in 2004.
+The field hockey team captured its second-ever America East crown in 2011 en route to its second national tournament appearance.
+Volleyball has made a pair of NCAA appearances after capturing back-to-back conference titles in 2002 and 2003.
+Women’s lacrosse has earned a pair of NCAA berths (2004, 2008), one coming after an America East championship victory in 2004.

-There have been over $9 million in capitol improvements since Scarano’s hiring in the summer of 2000.
-Recently, a new scoreboard was put in at Cowell Stadium while the football locker room received a facelift as part the most recent renovation phase.
-Changes to the locker room included a new lighting system while a 55-inch flat-screen TV and Fathead-designed murals featuring former players and UNH historical were added to the walls.
+In 2012, a new scoreboard was installed at Cowell Stadium, and the football locker room received a facelift; changes included a new lighting system while a 55-inch flat-screen TV and Fathead-designed murals featuring former players and UNH historical images were added to the walls.
 A memorial of Todd Walker was also added in honor of the former Wildcat wide receiver who suffered an untimely and heroic death in March of 2011.
-In the summer of 2007, the Cowell Stadium grass field was replaced with a $1 million Field Turf synthetic surface.
+In the summer of 2007, the Cowell Stadium grass field was replaced with a $1 million FieldTurf synthetic surface.

-As part of a $650,000 renovation project in the summer of 2011, the field turf at Bremner Field was replaced with a new state-of-the-art surface used by many varsity teams and for student recreational activities.
+As part of a $650,000 renovation project in the summer of 2011, the field turf at Bremner Field was replaced with a new surface used by many varsity teams and for student recreational activities.
 In the fall of 2008, the Paul Sweet Oval renovation was completed to include new surfaces, lighting, painting, infrastructure upgrades and the replacement of windows that existed in the original architecture.
 The total cost of the project exceeded $500,000.
 Additionally in 2007, a complete renovation of Lundholm Gymnasium was undertaken.
-The $600,000 overhaul included a new state-of-the-art bleacher system, new scoreboards, competition baskets and other aesthetic enhancements.
+The $600,000 overhaul included a new bleacher system, new scoreboards, competition baskets and other aesthetic enhancements.

 Before arriving at the University of New Hampshire, Scarano held the position of Athletics Director at Colorado College from July 1996 through June 2000.
 During his tenure, Colorado College was ranked among the top 20 Division III programs in the Sears Cup national standings and produced several All-Americans, all-academic award winners and NCAA post-graduate scholarship recipients.
 Prior to his stay in Colorado Springs, Scarano worked for 13 years at Colgate University, where he served as assistant director of athletics, director of physical education, associate director, and senior associate director.